Need Help? Give us a call.

 Sevillano and Koons worked together to get him two large term loans (one for each of his locations) at an affordable price with a medium-term lender, Bond Street.
 Koons got the cash he needed to execute on his expansion plans, and then a month later, he was able to refinance his Bond Street loans with a bank loan.

 Koons is living proof that if your business is “bankable” but you need cash fast, there are options besides settling with a high-cost loan.
 By getting the fastest and most affordable funding available, then quickly refinancing his debt, Koons got the best of both worlds.
-He shows how alternative lending can help business owners who can and should get bank loans bridge the timing gap.
+He shows how alternative lending can help business owners who can and should get commercial bridge loans could help bridge the timing gap.

 With his cash flow stabilized, Koons is ready to iron out the other challenges facing his business.